Skip to content

 Is crafting all these YAMLs by hand too much of a PITA?

-I automatically and instantly share (with my sponsors) a private "premix" git repository, which includes an ansible playbook to auto-create all the necessary files in your flux repository, for each chosen recipe!
+"Premix" is a git repository, which includes an ansible playbook to auto-create all the necessary files in your flux repository, for each chosen recipe!

 Let the machines do the TOIL! 🏋️♂️